DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Introduction

-In contrast to other data-driven fault diagnosis fields, such as bearing fault diagnosis \cite{Zhang2018}, the collection of UAV fault is difficult because flying with broken propeller can result in a drone crash.
-To reduce the risk of real-world data collection, it is a safer approach to collect training data in a simulation and then deploy the well-trained classifier to a real UAV.
-Such approach is also referred to as simulation-to-reality (sim-to-real), which is a common approach to learn data-driven controllers for robots \cite{zhang2022ipaprec}.
-However, due to noise and mounting errors, a simulated drone cannot have the same behavior as a real drone under the same commands, which poses a challenge for a fault classifier trained with simulated data.
+In contrast to other fields of data-driven fault diagnosis, such as bearing fault diagnosis \cite{Zhang2018}, the collection of UAV faults is difficult because flying with a broken propeller can result in a drone crash.
+To reduce the risk of real-world data collection, it is much safer to collect training data in a simulation and then deploy the well-trained classifier to a real UAV.
+This approach is also known as simulation-to-reality (sim-to-real), which is a common approach for learning data-driven controllers for robots \cite{Jemin2019}, \cite{zhang2022ipaprec}.
+However, due to noise and mounting errors, a simulated UAV cannot have the same behavior as a real UAV under the same commands, which poses a challenge for a fault classifier trained with simulated data \cite{tong2023machine}.

 In this research, we focus on developing a data-driven classifier that can bridge the sim-to-real gap and achieve high fault-diagnosis accuracy in real flight.
 To reach this goal, we propose the difference-based convolutional neural network (DDCNN) that learns difference features from the tested sample and all-healthy category.
 Although the difference features are learned from simulated data, they can generalize well in real flight.
 Moreover, a simple but effective domain adaptation (DA) method is presented to align the distribution of the all-healthy samples from simulation and real flight.
 It can further reduce the sim-to-real gap and improve the classification performance.
-To sum up, the contributions of this work are as follows, \begin{itemize} \item The DDCNN model is proposed to reduce the sim-to-real gap and improve the performance of the classifier in real flight. \item A new DA method is presented to further reduce the sim-to-real gap for the DDCNN model. \item Using DDCNN and DA, a propeller fault classifier trained with simulated data can achieve high accuracy in diagnosing UAV fault using real flight data. \end{itemize}
+To sum up, the contributions of this study are outlined as follows, \begin{itemize} \item The novel DDCNN model is proposed to improve the sim-to-real performance of the UAV fault classifier.
+The idea of DDCNN, which exploits the difference features between faulty and healthy samples, offers a promising direction for the field of fault diagnosis. \item A new DA method is presented to help DDCNN model further reduce the sim-to-real gap. \item Using DDCNN and DA, the simulated data trained propeller fault classifier can increase the accuracy from 52.9\% to 99.1\% in real-flight fault diagnosis. \end{itemize}